-- Indian Rupee (INR) falls despite domestic equities rising
+- Indian Rupee (INR) falls in risk off-trade

 The US Dollar is rising across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.07% at the time of writing at 102.99 after steep losses yesterday.
-The US dollar index is set to fall by 1.5% across the week after 7 weeks of gains.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.3% at the time of writing at 101.45, building on gains from last week.

 The US dollar surged last week following comments from Federal Reserve Chair Jerome Powell who practically confirmed a 0.5% rate hike in May but also suggested that there could be several outsized rate hikes before the end of the summer.
 This was more hawkish than what the market was expecting, lifting the USD.

 Today the greenback continues to rise even as the Federal Reserve goes into its blackout period ahead of the Federal Reserve meeting in May.

 There is little in the way of US economic data due to be released today.
 However, across the week US GDP and PCE inflation data is due.